Maccraft123/ayaled/README.md

-# fuck this, i'm not maintaining this
+# fuck this, not gonna maintain it anymore. old readme below

 # Ayaled - A small and cute tool to control leds on Aya Neo Devices